-The International Somali Awards is an event honouring the greatest achievements of the worldwide Somali community and promises to be one of the most important events of its kind ever staged.
-An innovative, unique and prestigious event, The ISA pays tribute to inspiring Somali success stories from all walks of life, and recognises inspirational role models from the fields of business, social work, sports, education and entertainment.
+The International Somali Awards is an award ceremony honouring the greatest achievements of the worldwide Somali community and promises to be one of the most important ceremony of its kind ever staged.
+An innovative, unique and prestigious ceremony, The ISA pays tribute to inspiring Somali success stories from all walks of life, and recognises inspirational role models from the fields of business, social work, sports, education and entertainment.

 This award will be presented to a sporting star that best represents the ideas of sportsmanship and determination to reach new heights.
-We encourage Voters to look for an individual who sporting achievements are world class, who is respected ambassador for their sports and who shown a passion for excellence throughout their career.
+We encourage voters to look for an individual whose sporting achievements are world class, who is a respected ambassador for their sports and who has shown a passion for excellence throughout their career.

 This award will recognise a business that demonstrated exceptional business model, which navigated a path to success in challenging times.
 We are looking for a business with values of creativity, innovation and corporate social responsibility.
 The winner of this award will be an established and respected business that has achieved commercial success.